jessicawyc/inspector/coverage/Readme.md

 Deploy an eventbridge rule in each non-approved region to monitor the API call ec2:runinstance, then send alert to email by using SNS
 ### Inspector
 Deploy an eventbridge rule in each non-approved region to monitor inspector coverage alert,then send alert to email by using SNS
-Deploy the [cloudformation template] (inspector2-coverage-alert.yml)to each region by either CLI or Cloudformation Stacksets for multiple accounts in an Organizations.
+Deploy the [cloudformation template](inspector2-coverage-alert.yml)to each region by either CLI or Cloudformation Stacksets for multiple accounts in an Organizations.